oliverstamper/viisi-script/README.md

 Copy the SSH key from github.com/viisi-script.
 Clone the SSH locally.

 ## Usage
-Open the webpage in Google Chrome.
+Open the webpage in Google Chrome via https://github.com/oliverstamper/viisi-script

 Click on the generate password button.